Diego-Ibarra/ship_mapper/docs/sphinx/installation.rst

 Installation
 -------------

-It is recommended that you make an `environment <https://conda.io/docs/user-guide/tasks/manage-environments>`_ dedicated to run `ship_mapper`.
+It is recommended to run `ship_mapper` in an `Anaconda <https://www.anaconda.com/download/>`_ environment.

-Once your dedicated environment is created, `activate` it, then install a couple of dependencies that do not install by defaul:
+You will need to install a couple of dependencies that do not install by default when installing Anaconda:

 Install ``basemap`` and ``basemap-data-hires`` mapping libraries.